-1. Blog.
-There’s a new blog but it’s a bit general at the moment.
-The key to a successful blog is to dedicate a lot of time, build community around the content, to pick an audience and be relevant to this.
-If Dave starts blogging about the Sydney beer scene he may well see big rewards from this.
+- Blog.
+There’s a new blog, but it’s a bit general at the moment.
+The key to a successful blog is to dedicate a lot of time to it, build community around the content, and to pick an audience and make it relevant to them.
+If Dave starts blogging about the Sydney beer scene, he may well see big rewards from this.

-2. The mailing list signup button could be better.
+- The mailing list sign-up button could be better.
 People need to have a reason to sign up.
 What’s in it for the person who subscribes?
-That’s why we offer a free chapter right here on the blog.
+That’s why we offer free resources if you sign up for our mailing list.

 That’s it!
 I hope all of you reading get some ideas out of this for your own business and also a good look at how we approach the concept of building a website.